-Arguments Descriptions

--enclave <file></file> Specify the enclave file to be signed or already signed.

-It is a required argument for the four commands.

--config <file></file> Specify the enclave configuration file

-It is an invalid argument for the dump command and an optional argument for the other three commands.

--out <file></file> Specify the output file.
+Arguments Descriptions -enclave <file></file> Specify the enclave file to be signed or already signed.
+It is a required argument for the four commands. -config <file></file> Specify the enclave configuration file It is an invalid argument for the dump command and an optional argument for the other three commands. -out <file></file> Specify the output file.
 It is required for the following three commands.

-Command Description

-sign The signed enclave file.

-gendata The file with the enclave

-signing material.

-catsig The signed enclave file.

--key <file></file> Specify the signing key file.
-See File Formats for
+Command Description sign The signed enclave file. gendata The file with the enclave signing material. catsig The signed enclave file. -key <file></file> Specify the signing key file.
+See File Formats for detailed description.

-detailed description.

-Command Description

-sign Private key.

-gendata Not applicable. catsig Public key. -sig <file></file> Specify the file containing the signature corresponding to the enclave signing mat terial.
-Only valid for catsig cor nmand. -unsigned Specify the file containing the enclave signing material <file></file> generated by gendata.
-Only valid for the catsig command. -dumpfile Specify a file to dump me tadata information.
-It is a required argument f or the dump command and an optional argument for s sign and catsig -cssfile Specify a file to dump the SIGSTRUCT information.
-It is an optional argument for the sign, catsig and dump commands. -ignore-rel- By default, sgx_sign pro ovides an error for enclaves error with text relocations.
+Command Description sign Private key. gendata Not applicable. catsig Public key. -sig <file></file> Specify the file containing the signature corresponding to the enclave signing material.
+Only valid for catsig command. -unsigned Specify the file containing t he enclave signing material <file></file> generated by gendata.
+Only valid for the catsig o ommand. -dumpfile Specify a file to dump meta data information.
+It is a required argument for the dump command and an optional argument for sign and catsig -cssfile Specify a file to dump the SIGSTRUCT information.
+It is an optional argument for the sign, catsig and dump commands. -ignore-rel- By default, sgx_sign provides an error for enclaves error with text relocations.
 You can ignore the error and con- tinue signing by providing this option.
-But it is recom- mended that you eliminate the text relocations instead of bypassing the error with this option. -ignore-init- By default, sgx_sign pro ovides an error for enclaves sec-error with .init section.
-You can ignore the error and continue signing by providing this o ption.
-But it is recommended you eliminate the section instead of bypassing the error with this option. -version Print the version informat ion and exit. -help Print the help information and exit.
+But it is recom- mended that you eliminate the text relocations instead of bypassing the error with this option. -ignore-init- By default, sgx_sign provides an error for enclaves sec-error with .init section.
+You can ignore the error and continue signing by providing this option.
+But it is recommended you eliminate the section instead of bypassing the error with this option. -resign By default, sgx_sign reports an error if an input enclave has already been signed.
+You can force sgx_sign to resign the enclave by providing this option -version Print the version information and exit. -help Print the help information and exit.